 King’s College London is regulated by the Office for Students.

-This course is primarily taught at the King’s St Thomas’, Waterloo & Guy’s Campuses.
-Please note that locations are determined by where each module is taught and may vary.
+This course is primarily taught at the King’s College London St Thomas’, Waterloo & Guy’s campuses.
+Please note that locations are determined by where each module is taught and may vary depending on the optional modules you select.

 A typical week would have approximately 10-15 hours teaching with the remaining hours dedicated to self-guided learning.
 In the final semester, research projects are full time with hours dedicated to practical and data collection, data analysis and writing.
 You will study via a combination of lectures, journal clubs, group discussions, practicals, workshops and independent study.